By Ted McIntyre

 “So we went down and bought a unit from Mady,” Paikin relates.
 “They were about 30% into sales when they ran into some issues with a couple other properties they had on the go, and the people who sold the Burlington condos on Mady’s behalf asked me if we were capable of taking the project over.
 I said, ‘You’re darn tootin’ we can!’
 We signed our purchase agreement in October 2014, and informed the purchasers in January 2015, letting them know that we knew better than anybody what they were expecting, since I signed a contract myself!”
 “We’ll have our first move-ins later this year,” Paikin says.
 “Our own unit will be about a year from now—the seventh floor of the seven-floor building.
 There’s also a 22-storey building next door.”

 While builders are prepared for the worst when they break ground near a major body of water, there can be a random nature to it, suggests Paikin.
 “For Bridgewater, we dug down four floors for underground parking right beside the lake and it was bone dry.
 We had no issues in Stoney Creek (Sapphire at Waterfront Trails) right beside the lake either.
 Around 2006, though, on our four-storey Westwood project on Plains Rd. in Burlington, we started digging for our one level of underground parking and it overflowed with water like crazy.
 We had to redesign and raise the building a couple feet—and that’s about a mile from the lake!
 But water flows off the escarpment and it goes where it wants to go.”

 More predictable are land costs.
-Paikin estimates waterfront real estate is a minimum double the price in Burlington versus a kilometre inland.
-But oh, those views! “
+Paikin estimates real estate for waterfront condo development is a minimum double the price in Burlington versus a kilometre inland.
+But oh, those views!